Is it realistic not to get reconstruction surgery?

 You are not alone in asking, doctors are asking the same thing.
 Now what?

-Doctors at the University of Pittsburgh (6) say that despite abundant biological, biomechanical, and clinical research, return to sport after anterior cruciate ligament (ACL) injury remains a significant challenge.
+Doctors at the University of Pittsburgh (6) say that despite abundant biological, biomechanical, and clinical research, return to sport after anterior cruciate ligament (ACL) injury treatment remains a significant challenge.

 - Residual rotatory knee laxity (loose knee) has been identified as one of the factors responsible for poor functional outcome.
 In this study the doctors simply sort to come up with a scoring system to determine how loose was loose.